Valerris/breadth-search/README.md

-# width-search
+# breadth-search

-Width Search using Qt.
+Breadth Search using Qt.